aiven/devportal/docs/products/postgresql/howto.rst

 HowTo
 =====

-Check our selection of step-by-step guides for common tasks working with PostgreSQL.
+Check our selection of step-by-step guides for common tasks working with PostgreSQL®.

 .. tableofcontents::